Posted By

 Employees are responsible for servicing and maintaining the car.

-You should be mindful that the car allowance is realistic and enables your employees to source, maintain and insure their own vehicle.
+You should ensure that the car allowance is realistic and enables your employees to source, maintain, and insure their own vehicles.

-Car allowance is taxable for both you as the employer and your employees.
-Paying a car allowance in the traditional way, directly into your employees’ gross salary means it’s treated as additional income for tax purposes.
+Car allowance is taxable for both you, as the employer and your employees.
+Paying an allowance in the traditional way, directly into your employees’ gross salary, means it’s treated as additional income for tax purposes.
 So, the usual Class 1 NICs are applicable for you to pay, and your employees pay income tax and NICs – the same as they would for the rest of their salary.

-As a business, you’ll pay some form of tax on any car benefit you provide.
-For a company car, you’ll pay Class 1A NICs so there are associated costs with whichever option you choose.
+As a business, you’ll pay some tax on any car benefit you provide.
+You’ll pay Class 1A NICs for a company car, so there are associated costs with whichever option you choose.

-For your employees, dependent on where they sit within their tax bracket, receiving a car allowance could push them into a higher tax bracket, moving from 20% to 40% for example, which is likely to have a significant impact on their net pay.
+Depending on their tax bracket, your employees receiving an allowance could push them into a higher tax bracket, moving from 20% to 40%, for example, which is likely to have a significant impact on their net pay.
 This could be a scenario when a car benefit is more appropriate.

 Every employee is different, which is why it’s a good idea to work with a fleet provider that understands varied employee populations.
-What’s right for one employee, isn’t for another, and this is why providing as many options as you can for a car benefit can help towards retaining your employees and recruiting the best new talent.
+What’s right for one employee may not be right for another, and this is why providing as many options as possible for a car benefit can help you retain your employees and recruit the best new talent.

-For your employees, the primary benefit of a car allowance is the freedom to choose their own car and have flexibility over if and when to change their car.
+For your employees, the primary benefit of an allowance is the freedom to choose their car and the flexibility to change it, if and when they choose.

 Your car benefit comes with a choice list, so employees can only choose from a pool of cars pre-approved by you.
 For some businesses, the choice list may be vast, for others it may be smaller, having a car allowance removes that restriction for your employees.

-Your car scheme may also dictate that your employees have a car for a certain time period, this could be short, 6-12 months or longer 3-4 years.
-With a car allowance, your employees can choose to enter into a PCP/PCH contract and they accept those terms, or they may opt for an outright purchase that could be kept longer than any finance contract.
+Your car scheme may also dictate that your employees have a car for a certain time period.
+This could be short, 6-12 months, or longer, 3-4 years.
+With an allowance, your employees can choose to enter into a PCP/PCH contract and accept those terms, or they may opt for an outright purchase that could be kept longer than any finance contract.

 Ultimately, it comes down to choice.
-If you’re an employer with a large and varied choice list, this could make a car allowance less appealing, but essentially, every employee has their own opinion on what’s right for their lifestyle.
+If you’re an employer wanting an extensive and varied choice list, this could make a car allowance less appealing.
+Essentially, every employee has their own opinion on what’s right for their lifestyle.

-Offering as many options as you can for a car benefit can help towards keeping morale high among your employees, which can prevent them from moving on.
-To learn more about how employee car benefits can help toward employee retention, read our blog – Drive Recruitment & Retention: The Power of a Car Benefit.
+Offering as many options as you can for a car benefit can help keep morale high among your employees, which can prevent them from moving on.
+To learn more about how employee car benefits can help employee retention, read our blog: Drive Recruitment & Retention: The Power of a Car Benefit.

-To implement and keep track of a car allowances, additional business resource is required.
+Additional business resources are required to implement and track allowances.
 This includes administrative duties, as well as safety and vehicle maintenance checks to ensure cars are fit to drive and adhere to any guidelines you’ve set out.

-Dependent on other methods you choose to deliver a car benefit, you could be out of pocket by offering a car allowance.
+Depending on other methods you choose to deliver a car benefit, you could be out of pocket by offering an allowance.
 A cost-efficient salary sacrifice arrangement or an Employee Car Ownership Scheme could cost you less or could even help generate business savings.

-You’ll need to choose a provider that offers a bespoke car solution that looks at your driver population and determines the best car benefit option for each scenario to realise these cost savings.
-Here at CBS, that’s exactly what we do, we look at what you’re doing today, and what you want to achieve in the future, and design a solution around your business objectives.
+Here at CBS, that’s precisely what we do.
+We look at what you’re doing today and what you want to achieve in the future, and design a solution around your business objectives.

 Car allowance vs company car

-Company cars, depending on how you deliver them, will cost the business in some way, but with a bespoke fleet solution, these can be kept to a minimum.
-With a company car your employees could benefit from low Benefit in Kind (BiK) tax rates, they won’t be impacted by depreciation costs, and there’ll be no unexpected maintenance costs.
+Depending on how you deliver them, company cars will cost the business in some way, but with a bespoke fleet solution, these can be kept to a minimum.
+With a company car, your employees could benefit from low Benefit in Kind (BiK) tax rates, depreciation costs won’t impact them, and there’ll be no unexpected maintenance costs.
 They’ll also get to drive a brand-new car.
-On the downside, their choice could be limited, BiK tax could be expensive, and they’ll never own the car they drive.
+On the downside, their choice could be limited, BiK tax could be expensive, and they’ll never own the vehicle they drive.

-For a car allowance, you’ll pay Class 1 NICs but this could be removed if you choose a car allowance solution from CBS.
-Your employees have the freedom to choose their own vehicle and decide whether they buy or lease however, they’ll take on full financial responsibility including running costs, maintenance and fuel, and possibly monthly finance payments.
+You’ll pay Class 1 NICs for a car allowance, but this could be removed if you choose a CBS solution.
+Your employees have the freedom to choose their own vehicle and decide whether they buy or lease.
+However, they’ll take on full financial responsibility, including running costs, maintenance and fuel, and possibly monthly finance payments.

-To get help with deciding which option is best for your needs, get in touch.
+To get help deciding which company fleet option is best for your needs, read our blog: Which Car Solution is Right for Your Fleet?

-There are multiple elements to consider when it comes to implementing a car allowance scheme.
+Your implementation strategy must consider multiple elements.
 It needs to work for your business objectives and your employees.
 The best possible car benefit scheme would include a variety of ways to deliver the car benefit, only one of which is cash.

 FAQs

-If you pay the car allowance into your employees’ gross pay, they pay income tax, as it’s essentially an addition to their salary.
-However, a car allowance isn’t subject to Benefit-in-Kind (BiK) tax.
+If you pay the allowance into your employees’ gross pay, they pay income tax, as it’s essentially an addition to their salary.
+However, a allowance isn’t subject to Benefit-in-Kind (BiK) tax.

-Do employees have to spend car allowance on a car?
+Do employees have to spend the allowance on a car?

-If they’re receiving a car allowance because they’re a car-entitled driver and therefore need a car to do their job role, then yes, the car allowance must be spent on a car.
-How much is spent is down to your employees, providing their car fulfils any criteria you’ve set out for personal cars.
+If they’re receiving an allowance because they’re a car-entitled driver and therefore need a car to do their job role, then yes, the allowance must be spent on a vehicle.
+How much is spent is down to your employees, providing their car fulfils any criteria you’ve set for personal vehicles.

-From a tax perspective, if you pay the car allowance into your employees’ gross pay, it’s classed as addition income, and they are taxed accordingly – paying income tax and National Insurance.
-For other instances, such as getting a mortgage, the bank may not take a car allowance as income, which could reduce the size of the mortgage offered, however, it can vary from lender to lender.
+From a tax perspective, if you pay the allowance into your employees’ gross pay, it’s classed as additional income, and they are taxed accordingly, paying income tax and National Insurance.
+In other instances, such as getting a mortgage, the bank may not take the car as income, which could reduce the size of the mortgage offered; however, it can vary from lender to lender.